-In this article, guest contributor Ethan Schwartz examines the impact of climate change and corruption in Mozambique following its agreement with French oil supermajor, Total in 2020
+Guest contributor Ethan Schwartz examines the impact of climate change and corruption in Mozambique following its agreement with French oil supermajor, Total, in 2020.

 After British Prime Minister Theresa May’s speech on Tuesday, January 17, it became clear that Britain is headed for a hard Brexit.
 Among the points discussed by the British leader, she outlined that her cabinet will push for leaving the European single market.
 Analysts have suggested that this move could potentially trigger uncertainty and pose challenges for London’s finance industry.